-V.4.1 - The proposal for the election of the members of the governing bodies submitted for approval by the General Assembly shall be accompanied by a description of the academic qualifications and professional experience of each member.
-The description is not accompanied by a justification for each profile.
-The Company does not have its own regulations requiring the definition of profiles since there has always been a compatibility of profile proposed to the functions to be performed in each profile of the Board of Directors.
+V.3.1 - Proposals for the election of members of the governing bodies submitted for approval by the General Meeting are accompanied by a description containing the academic qualifications and professional experience of each member.
+The description is not accompanied by a statement of reasons for each profile.
+The Company does not have its own regulations that require the definition of profiles since there has always been an adaptation of profiles proposed to the functions to be performed in each profile of the Board of Directors.

-V.4.2 - In view of the size of the company, measured in the light of the requirements of Article 413 of the CSC (the Portuguese Companies Code) no. 2, and the limited number of members of the Board of Directors (seven), the constitution of the nomination committee is not justified.
+V.3.2 - In view of the small size of the Company, assessed in the light of the provisions of paragraph 2 of Article 413 of the CSC, and the limited number of members of the Board of Directors (seven), the appointment of a nominating committee is not justified.

-V.4.3 - The company does not have a nomination committee.
+V.3.3 - The Company does not have a nomination committee.

-V.4.4 - The company does not have a nomination committee.
+V.3.4 - The Company does not have a nomination committee.

-VI.1 - The Board of Directors makes an annual assessment of the adequacy of the risk mitigation measures present in the Company, defining together a work program that monitors the maintenance of the adequacy of the measures in progress and allows adjustments to be made whenever necessary.
+VI.1 - The Board of Directors makes an annual assessment of the adequacy of the risk mitigation measures present in the Company, jointly defining a work program that monitors the maintenance of the adequacy of the measures in progress and allows adjustments to be made whenever necessary.